xjmusic/xjmusic/README.md

 ## XJ Website

-The main website is located in **site/w/** and is published to https://w.xj.io
+The main website is located in **ui/xj-site/** and is published to https://xj.io

-Serve the site/w site locally with:
+Serve the ui/xj-site site locally with:

     bin/serve-web

-Build and publish the site/docs site to S3:

-    bin/publish-docs

-See further docs in [docs/README.md](docs-legacy/README.md)

-## XJ Docs

-Docs are located in **site/docs/** and are published to https://docs.xj.io

-Serve the site/docs site locally with:

-    bin/serve-docs

-Build and publish the site/docs site to S3:

-    bin/publish-docs

-See further docs in [docs/README.md](docs-legacy/README.md)

 ## Reference

 See also the **/reference** folder.
 By Accessing the contents of that folder, you agree to these terms: